Lacey, Washington

 Mullen Road Habitat Reserve

-A 32-acre natural area along a small creek connecting Hicks Lake to Pattison Lake. more »
+Natural trails meander through a 74-acre natural area along a small creek that flows from Hicks Lake to Pattison Lake. more »

 Pleasant Glade Park

-A 42-acre undeveloped park site featuring a small pond and 2,000 feet of Woodland Creek frontage. more »
+A 32-acre undeveloped park site featuring a small pond and 2,120 feet of Woodland Creek frontage. more »

 Rainier Vista Community Park